 She’d benefit a lot more by being white.

 I wonder if new ideas are just scary.
 Fear is sometimes expressed as anger.

 But why must we stay stuffed inside ill-fitting boxes?
 Which are only real to the extent that we believe they are?

 Related Posts on BroadBlogs

-Posted on June 24, 2015, in feminism, gender, LGBT+, psychology, race/ethnicity, sexism, women and tagged ethnicity, gender, LGBT+, psychology, race, Rachel Dolezal, sexism, transgender, transracial, women.
+Posted on June 24, 2015, in feminism, gender, LGBTQ+, psychology, race/ethnicity, sexism, women and tagged ethnicity, gender, LGBTQ+, psychology, race, Rachel Dolezal, sexism, transgender, transracial, women.
 Bookmark the permalink.
 38 Comments.